maidmaid/fce/fundamentals.md

 - to send the letter.
 - is playing tennis.

-# Transitive, Intransitive and Distransitive Verbs
+# Transitive, Intransitive and Ditransitive Verbs

 Transitive verbs must have a **direct object** (= noun).

 Eg:

 - He told **me** to go away.
-- I ate **shushi**.
+- I ate **sushi**.

-Instransitive verbs do not have direct objects, but can have indirect objects (prep + noun).
+Intransitive verbs do not have direct objects, but can have indirect objects (prep + noun).

 Eg: